How To Deal With Stress

 Our lives have more conveniences than ever.

 Computers and all manner of appliances to simplify our life.

 At the same time, it seems that our lives are more stressed out than ever.

 It doesn’t have to be that way.

-One of the first things we can do is to organize so we can have a plan in place.
+One of the first things we can do is to have a plan in place.